DM8tyProgrammer/mighty-articles/meet-jshell.md

 ### Working with files

 It is possible to store the content of the session to a file.

-`/save <path-to-file>` stores only Java Snippets.
+- `/save <path-to-file>` stores only Java Snippets.
-`/save -history <path-to-file>` stores Java Snippets and JShell commands.
+- `/save -history <path-to-file>` stores Java Snippets and JShell commands.

 e.g.
-`/save ~/dev/jshell.jsh` stores the following content to a file named jshell.jsh.
+`/save ~/dev/jshell.jsh` stores the following content to a file named `jshell.jsh`.

 ```java
 2+3